What is Rose?

 C --> D[STATIC starts with active profile]

-D --> E[Linux-only packet shaping path can attach]
+D --> E[eBPF packet shaping path attaches]

 E --> F[Traffic leaves through the Linux environment]